 The private health and wellness facilities are also setting Kenya as one of the main medical tourist destinations in Africa, this is also a new report.
-The Economic Development in Africa report of 2017 that was released by the United Nations Conference on Trade and development is also one of Africa’s top beneficiaries of cross border travel for medical purposes.
+The Economic Development in Africa report of 2017 that was released by the United Nations Conference on Trade and development is also one of Africa’s top beneficiaries of cross-border travel for medical purposes.

-In general, 4 out of 10 international tourists in Africa come from the continent itself with the estimates that suggest that the intra-regional tourism market segment which is growing.
-The demand by medical tourists for the specialised medical care can also stimulate job creation for the highly skilled professionals who also provide the services.
+In general, 4 out of 10 international tourists in Africa come from the continent itself with the estimates that suggest that the intra-regional tourism market segment is growing.
+The demand by medical tourists for specialized medical care can also stimulate job creation for the highly skilled professionals who also provide the services.
 The report also shows wellness tourism, travel for the chase of enhancing physical wellbeing as another growing market segment that has taken route within Africa.

-This market segment is also increasingly emerging elsewhere on the continent including in Gabon, the Gambia, Ghana, Nigeria and Kenya.
+This market segment is also increasingly emerging elsewhere on the continent including in Gabon, the Gambia, Ghana, Nigeria, and Kenya.
 Kenya’s health tourism strategy 2014- 2018 also seeks inbound medical tourism from sub-Saharan Africa.
-It also targets to increase health-care services exports “through the provision of high-quality health-care services and infrastructure.
+It also targets to increase healthcare services exports “through the provision of high-quality healthcare services and infrastructure.